Indonesia

 Economic Impact

-Less than half of Indonesia's exports to the European market are eligible for reduced tariffs granted under the GSP.
+Share of Indonesia's exports to the EU that were eligible for reduced tariffs under the GSP in 2023.

 Preference utilisation and export diversification